Is A DUI A Felony Or Misdemeanor In Maryland?

 • Civil Rights: Loss of certain civil rights, such as the right to vote or possess firearms, depending on the severity of the offense and subsequent legal proceedings.

-You Might Also Like What Is The Difference Between Driving While Impaired And DUI In Maryland?
+You Might Also Like What Is A DUI Classified As In Maryland?

 Factors Influencing DUI Classification